codefaux/persistence/README.md

 The mod gives the option to edit wands while in the Lobby.
 This is disabled by default, as returning to the surface at any time is a bit too easy, but it helps with debugging and I assume many will enjoy it for a good, overpowered run.

-The 'Reuse Holy Mountain' option might be fixed -- confirmation pending.

 Link to the original mod: https://steamcommunity.com/sharedfiles/filedetails/?id=2144130266